For questions about patient assistance contact:

 - Excludes capital gains or losses; and

+A. Services Eligible under this Policy.
 For purposes of this policy, “patient assistance” refers to healthcare services provided without charge or at a discount to qualifying patients.
-The healthcare services below are eligible for patient assistance:
+The healthcare services below are eligible for patient assistance.
+A list of our service providers will be available via the following website link - https://www.stpetes.org/find-a-doctor - and only providers employed by St. Peter’s Hospital are covered under this policy.

-- This policy covers only charges incurred at St. Peter’s Hospital or St. Peter’s Medical Group.
+6. This policy covers only charges incurred at St. Peter’s Hospital and St. Peter’s Medical Group.

 1. Financial need will be determined in accordance with procedures that involve an assessment of financial need; and may